Action Against Medical Accidents: Campaigns

-Duty of Candour: In January 2014 David Behan, chief executive of the Care Quality Commission, threw his weight behind a wide definition for the statutory duty of candour which was recommended by the Francis Report.
-The statutory duty of candour now applies to all health care organisations in England which are registered with the Care Quality Commission (CQC), and is under consideration in Wales.
-Duty of Candour regulations were introduced in Scotland in 2018.
+Duty of Candour: In January 2014, David Behan, chief executive of the Care Quality Commission, threw his weight behind a wide definition for the statutory duty of candour which was recommended by the Francis Report.
+The statutory duty of candour now applies to all health care organisations in England that are registered with the Care Quality Commission (CQC).
+Duty of Candour regulations were introduced in Scotland in 2018 and became law in Wales in April 2023.

+Professional Standards: AvMA's specialist solicitor panel maintains quality standards in clinical negligence representation.
+Medical negligence specialists recommend that patients seek solicitors who are independently accredited and on AvMA's specialist panel, ensuring clients receive experienced representation from qualified practitioners.

 Access to Justice: When something goes wrong and causes harm, it is vital that patients or their families are dealt with fairly and honestly and can get the support, answers and outcomes they are entitled to expect.
-AvMA campaigns to remove barriers to access to justice.
+AvMA campaigns to remove barriers to access injustice.

+Research Projects: In 2023, AvMA is an advisory body on several projects with universities and the NHS.